-Morkshop/VAAC: As described above in the Voter Education Workshops, we will conduct Workshops and/or Open Houses for voters with disabilities and the individuals and community organizations that support these voters.
+1. Workshop/VAAC: As described above in the Voter Education Workshops, we will conduct Workshops and/or Open Houses for voters with disabilities and the individuals and community organizations that support these voters.
 Our VAAC is a vital part of our efforts, and we will continue to work with the VAAC and utilize their expertise to reach members of our community who have disabilities.
 Members of the VAAC also serve on the VCAAC.
-Throughout this plan, we have included our actions related to PSAs, news stories, print and social media, community outreach, and the County Website that will inform and educate voters with a focus on availability of a vote-by-mail ballot in an accessible format and the process to request one.
+Throughout this plan, we have included our actions related to PSAs, news stories, print and social media, community outreach, and the County Website that will inform and educate voters with focuses on the availability of a vote-by-mail ballot in an accessible format and the process to request one, and the availability of in-person voting options for voters with disabilities.